What is toxicology?

 Toxicology is the study of the adverse effects of xenobiotics, which basically are foreign substances in the body.
 Professionals that study and perform toxicology-related work are called toxicologists, however, their specific job titles may vary.
 Toxicologists are scientists that study the health effects of exposure to substances and the mechanisms associated with exposure to those substances.
 A toxicology professional may work for industry (such as a pharmaceutical company, or chemical company), the government, or colleges and universities.

 Some examples of the specialties of toxicology include:

-Occupational toxicology: Occupational toxicology professionals may establish occupational exposure limits (OELs), determine potential adverse health effects, and author material safety data sheets.
+Occupational toxicology: Occupational toxicology professionals may establish occupational exposure limits (OEL)s, acceptable daily exposure (ADE)s, permitted daily exposures (PDE)s, determine potential adverse health effects, and author safety data sheets.
 In addition, they may use their knowledge of toxicology to partner with industrial hygiene professionals to aid in the prevention of occupational exposures to active pharmaceutical ingredients (API), or chemical substances.

 Environmental toxicology: Environmental toxicology professionals study how chemical pollution effects people.
 They typically work for an environmental consulting firm, a regulatory agency, or other governmental agency.

 Pharmaceutical toxicology: Pharmaceutical toxicology professionals determine the efficacy, the mechanism of actions, and the potential adverse health effects of the active pharmaceutical ingredients being produced.